-If you’re undecided about getting a pre-filter, because you don’t currently have a problem with taste, smell or fluoride, then it’s worth bearing in mind another key benefit – they can keep your ionizer working optimally for longer.
-This is because the number of particles in the H2O which passes through the unit are reduced.
+If you’re undecided about getting a pre-filter because you don’t currently have a problem with taste, smell or fluoride, then it’s worth bearing in mind another key benefit – they can keep your ionizer working optimally for longer.
+This is because the number of particles in the water which passes through the unit is reduced.
 Therefore, less build up occurs and the internal filters are under less strain.

 Remember, pre-filters can be bought to minimise the presence of bacteria, heavy metals, unpleasant smells or tastes, and various chemicals, but they do not take out any mineral content.
 Here’s a look at the most popular pre-filters on the market, and an explanation of how they work.

 Using an ion exchange filter you can rid your aqua of various pollutants, this is accomplished by exchanging them with another, non-toxic substance.
 During the process, both the new substance and the pollutant are dissolved.
 When impurities are dissolved into the water they can form ions - the parts of a material which have electrically charged properties.
 In natural water, the quantities of negatively charged ions and positively charged ones are relatively similar.

 As the process gets underway inside the filter, the liquid moves through beads known as ion exchange resins.
 In doing so any unwanted ions in the water are exchanged with ions attached to the beads.
 Two of the best ion exchange techniques are deionization and softening.